red-catus/2024CyberDefenseChallenge.github.io/D1: CVEs/Secure Your Perimeter.md

 The objective is to find the MOST critical vulnerability.
 The text editor and search option can be used, but using the command-line would make it easier to extract the relevant data.
 The grep command can be used to find the keyword "Critical" in the report.
 Grep is a Linux command-line utility used to find text in a file.
-It only prints matches (unless direct it not to), so it helps minimize the noise when working with reports like this.
+It only prints matches (unless directed not to), so it helps minimize the noise when working with reports like this.
 Through this command, I was able to find that there are at least 5 vulnerabilities labeled critical in severity.

 ![1st](https://github.com/user-attachments/assets/ffe3dadd-d915-4159-beef-7eb5c4ba8421)